Astrodevil/Nebius-CLI/README.md

    ```

 > [!NOTE]
+> Model in .env file has top priority over .nebius/settings.json the model in .env will overwrite any model in .nebius/settings.json.
+So if you want to make a model persistent, add it to .env file.

+> [!NOTE]
 > Your API key is securely stored in your system's keychain after the first successful authentication.
 You won't need to enter it again unless you revoke it or clear your credentials.

 ## 🔧 GitHub Workflow Configuration